5usana/code-every-day/log.md

 **Today's Progress**:

-**Thoughts** I've been feeling off, no coding almost the past week. i want to hop back on tomorrow. picked up Grokking algorithms for reading, I'm excited to soak it up!
+**Thoughts** I've been feeling off, no coding the past week.
+I did keep up with team meetings for make it mvp & discussing out next moves. looking forward to wrapping up the backened and focusing on the front end. picked up Grokking algorithms for reading, I'm excited to soak it up!

 **Link(s) to work**